 Wine starts out as a grape, which of course has a ton of sugar!
 Luckily yeast loves to eat sugar and as a by-product, produces alcohol and CO2.

 The residual amount of sugar left in wine varies.
 Sparkling wine, cava and champagne are typically the lowest in sugar coming in at one to three grams of carbohydrates per five ounces.
 Next are dry white wines such as sauvignon blanc, pinot grigio and chardonnay at around three grams per serving and sweeter wines such as riesling coming it at five grams per serving or more.
 The lowest sugar red wine is pinot noir and cabernet at around three to four carbs per serving.
 Zinfindel can go up to nearly fiver per serving.

-Depending on how many carbs you personally can have and remain in ketosis, you could definitely fit in a couple of glasses of many wines.
+Depending on how many carbs you personally can have and remain in ketosis, you could fit in a few glasses of many wines or one glass of others depending on which you chose.
 However, there are still calories to consider.
 And, when you consume alcohol, as a poison, your liver switches pretty quickly away from fat burning and begins the process of metabolizing the alcohol instead.
 Since there are byproducts of alcohol metabolization that can be used for energy, the body will use those for fuel, slowing down fat metabolism.

 Your weight loss goals and other health factors should guide how often you choose to drink alcohol and allow this slowed fat burning process to take place.

 Why Dry Farm Wines Are Better than Conventional Wine for Keto and Is There Such Thing as Sugar-Free Wine?